chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/10_ENGINEERING PHYSICS LAB/bing/Balanced/all/notes_cs_1_10_ENGINEERING PHYSICS LAB_bing_Balanced_all_.md

 - Ability to work in a team and follow safety and ethical guidelines
 - Ability to apply the theoretical knowledge of physics to practical situations
 - Ability to appreciate the role and relevance of physics in engineering and technology

+# The topic is

+- The topic is a general term for the subject or theme of a text, speech, or conversation.
+- A topic can be broad or narrow, depending on the scope and purpose of the communication.
+- A topic can be expressed as a word, a phrase, a question, or a statement.
+- A topic can be chosen by the speaker, the writer, the listener, the reader, or a combination of them.
+- A topic can be influenced by the context, the audience, the genre, the tone, and the goal of the communication.
+- A topic can be developed by providing details, examples, evidence, arguments, opinions, or perspectives on it.
+- A topic can be organized by using an outline, a thesis statement, a main idea, or a central point.
+- A topic can be evaluated by considering its relevance, clarity, coherence, originality, accuracy, and significance.